Firefox Browser

 • Content breadth did not match competitor pages.

-• Hero image was unclear and led to confusion.
+• The hero image was unclear and led to confusion.

 • Users struggled to distinguish between core browser features and other information presented on the page.